 I've also seen some comments along the lines of, "How hard can it be to build a website?
 Lots of comics do that without raising money for it."

-Well, that's kind of an apples to Apples comparison.
+Well, that's kind of an apples to Apple comparison.
 If you remember, for five years we had a WordPress site built on a volunteer basis for us by Harknell.
 It wasn't bad, but it wasn't anything like what I wanted an Erfworld website to do.
-The new site is much more sophisticated, code-wise, and mostly custom coded.
-And it's still in beta.
-A lot of what we hope to do with it hasn't been rolled out yet.
+The new site is much more sophisticated code-wise, and mostly custom coded.
+And a lot of what we hope to do with it is still on the development slate.

 We started the website project in 2012.
-It hasn't gone well at all.
+It didn't go well at all.
 I'd say my experience with trying to get it built has been somewhere between the Book of Job and this scene from the Simpsons.

 On the free content model, and being a patron of what you love